Remember When Trump Moved to Revoke Dodd-Frank Investor Protections

 • Remember that managing fees and expenses are the most important factors under an investor’s direct control.
 They must be managed for long-term financial success;

-• Follow the “one-strike and you’re out rule” when it comes to dealing with your financial advisor.
-Financial mistakes are too expensive for all investors and for retirees they represent money that can never be recovered.
+• Follow the “one-strike and you’re out rule” when dealing with your financial advisor.
+Financial mistakes are too expensive for all investors, and for retirees, they represent money that can never be recovered.
 If your advisor loses money by investing in inappropriate funds, fire them.

-• Ask your advisor if their firm or the funds in your portfolio are managed by global banks, wirehouse, or insurance companies, such as AG Edwards, Edward Jones, JPMorgan Chase, Principal Financial, Bank of America, Merrill, CitiBank, Oppenheimer, Principal, Hancock, etc., that contribute to lobby against the fiduciary standard.
+• Ask your advisor if their firm or the funds in your portfolio are managed by global banks, wirehouses, or insurance companies, such as AG Edwards, Edward Jones, JPMorgan Chase, Principal Financial, Bank of America, Merrill, CitiBank, Oppenheimer, Principal, Hancock, etc., that contribute to lobby against the fiduciary standard.
 If they do, look for another firm or work with a Registered Investment Advisor (RIA) who explicitly says they adhere to the fiduciary standard.
-Don’t even consider investing with a firm that uses your own money to generate fees and revenues that are then diverted to lobbyists working against your best interests.
+Don’t even consider investing with a firm that uses your money to generate fees and revenues diverted to lobbyists working against your best interests.

 • Ask your advisor when your mutual fund last reduced its fees.
-Funds that grow in asset size reach a more efficient scale of economy and are cheaper to manage, especially with the decreasing costs of technology.
-If your fund is growing in assets and has not made a corresponding decrease in their total expense ratio, ask why those savings are not being passed along to shareholders.
+Funds that grow in asset size reach a more efficient scale of economy and are cheaper to manage, especially with the decreasing technology costs.
+If your fund is growing in assets and has not made a corresponding decrease in its total expense ratio, ask why those savings are not being passed along to shareholders.

-• When meeting with your financial advisor or human resources person at work to discuss your 401(k), don’t be afraid to record the conversation and to take notes.
+• When meeting with your financial advisor or human resources person to discuss your 401(k), don’t be afraid to record the conversation and take notes.

-These may be tough questions, but the reality is no one will be more concerned about your money than you.
+These may be tough questions, but no one will be more concerned about your money than you.
 Take the needed steps to protect it.
 If not, you have no one to blame but yourself.

 A Once-in-a-Lifetime Marketing Opportunity for RIAs

 While the Trump administration is unequivocally bad news for individual investors, it presents a unique opportunity for Registered Investment Advisors (RIAs) and others who support plain-old disclosure and transparency with their clients.
-If you are a financial professional who believes in fair playa and full disclosure, market yourself as being on the same side as your clients.
-Make yourself distinct from the big banks, insurance companies and wirehouses that push proprietary funds and conflicts-of-interest.
+If you are a financial professional who believes in fair play and full disclosure, market yourself as being on the same side as your clients.
+Make yourself distinct from the big banks, insurance companies, and wirehouses that push proprietary funds and conflicts of interest.
 In this case, good marketing is good education, but you have to make yourself distinct.

 Who Speaks For Individual Investors?

-Sadly, few in Congress and few lobbying groups advocate for investors, so any temporary gains, such as the DOL’s historic pro-investor 401(k) disclosure regulations, and even Dodd-Frank and the Volker Rule, could be considered temporary, pro-investor aberrations.
+Sadly, few in Congress and few lobbying groups advocate for investors, so any temporary gains, such as the DOL’s historic pro-investor 401(k) disclosure regulations and even Dodd-Frank and the Volker Rule, could be considered temporary, pro-investor aberrations.
 As things stand today, the financial services industry lobby has targeted all of these regulations because they interfere with the ability of advisors to make easy money and for the large firms to avoid expensive class action lawsuits.
-That is why these pro-investor rules are reviled in Washington: they are simply pro-individual investor.
-Revoking these protections means average people will have less money in retirement, while their advisors will have more.
+These pro-investor rules are reviled in Washington: they are pro-individual investors.
+Revoking these protections means average people will have less money in retirement while their advisors will have more.

 But things should get worse.
 Under Trump, the SEC will become a captive, defanged, rubber stamp regulatory agency.
-It will effectively disappear and will move at an intentionally slow pace, so critics would die of boredom as it slogs through it regulatory minutia.
+It will effectively disappear and move at an intentionally slow pace, so critics will die of boredom as it slogs through its regulatory minutia.
 The DOL will also be hampered.
 And even state financial regulators (yes, they do exist) will continue to be ineffective against the financial services industry.
-Yet from its muck, many SEC staffers will continue to collect their salaries and emerged clean and into the better-paying private sector jobs as lobbyists and securities attorneys.
+Yet from its muck, many SEC staffers will continue to collect their salaries and emerge clean and into the better-paying private sector jobs as lobbyists and securities attorneys.

-This is part of the price investors pay for what is touted as investing in one of the most highly-regulated financial markets in the world.
+This is part of the price investors pay for what is touted as investing in one of the world’s most highly regulated financial markets.

 The big question is: Who benefits from the regulations?
 It certainly is not the individual investor.